• Skip to primary navigation

 Anxiety-related murmurs

-Sometimes, stressed or anxious dogs may have a heart murmur.
+Sometimes, stressed or anxious dogs may develop a heart murmur.
 This is usually because the heart is pumping very quickly.
 Like with physiologic murmurs, they eventually go away on their own.
 If your dog finds trips to the vet stressful, ask your veterinary team for tips to help relieve fear and anxiety.
 Your vet can also prescribe anxiety-reducing medications like gabapentin for dogs to help your dog feel less nervous about a vet visit.

 Anemia or low protein

-Underlying illnesses can cause a heart murmur even when there is no evidence of heart disease.
+Underlying illnesses can cause a heart murmur even when there is no evidence of primary heart disease.
 When dogs are suffering from anemia (low red blood cell numbers) or have low protein in their blood, the consistency of the blood changes.
 This creates a functional murmur.
 Once your vet treats the underlying disease, the murmur usually resolves on its own.

 Heart disease